What is bail?

 - The court will not release the accused on bail where the following grounds are present:

-- there is a chance that the release of the accused will endanger the safety of the public or any particular person;
+- there is a chance that the release of the accused will endanger his/her own safety, the safety of the public or any other particular person;

 - there is a chance that the accused will avoid his/her trial;

-- there is a chance that the accused will attempt to influence or intimidate witnesses, or cover and/or destroy evidence;
+- there is a chance that the accused will attempt to influence or intimidate witnesses, or hide and/or destroy evidence;

 - there is a chance that the accused will undermine or endanger the functioning of the justice system including the bail system; or